Skip to Main Content

 Upscale casual is a specific format with its own logic, distinct from both the formal tasting-menu tier, where restaurants like Alinea in Chicago or Alain Ducasse at Louis XV in Monte Carlo operate, and from the neighbourhood trattoria end.
 In the upscale casual bracket, the expectation is that the product is genuinely good, the service is attentive without being theatrical, and the room does not require occasion-dressing to enter.
 This is the tier where business dinners, weekend lunches, and solo counter meals can all coexist without the format feeling stretched.
 Spanish food, with its tradition of sharing plates, long tables, and wine ordered by the bottle rather than by the glass, fits the format naturally.

 In Panama City's eastern districts, this kind of restaurant is in short supply.
 The area has corporate canteens at one end and hotel dining at the other, with relatively few independent rooms that work across multiple use cases.
 Atope's positioning in Costa del Este addresses that gap.
-The address on Avenida Paseo del Mar puts it within reach of the district's office cluster, which drives a reliable weekday lunch trade, while the Spanish format gives it credibility for evening dining of a more considered kind.
+The address on Avenida Paseo del Mar puts it within reach of the district's office cluster, which drives a reliable weekday lunch trade, while the Spanish format gives it credibility for evening dining as well.

 Where Atope Sits in Panama City's Wider Scene